Chapter 6: No Story Left Behind

 Final Notes

-Some memories need more than one 25-minute session to write out fully.
-Starting out, I suggest not doing more than two sessions (60 minutes total) a day.
+Some memories need more than one 25-minute session to get fully written out.
+When starting out, I suggest no more than two sessions per day (60 minutes total).

 Why?
-Because writing for 30–60 minutes, the way we’re doing it here, has been shown in multiple studies to help with post-traumatic stress.
-The VA website has articles like this one, this one, and this one, summarizing these findings.
+Because writing for 30–60 minutes in this way has been shown in multiple studies to ease post-traumatic stress.
+The VA has articles like this one, this one, and this one, that summarize those findings.

-Keep in mind that opening old wounds too fast can backfire, leading to overthinking or shutting down emotionally.
-If things get too intense, ground yourself by focusing on what you can see, hear, and touch.
+Keep in mind that opening old wounds too fast can backfire, leading to overthinking or emotional shutdown.
+If things get too intense, ground yourself by noticing what you can see, hear, and touch.
 Come back to your breath.
-Then reach out to your teammate.
+Then, reach out to your teammate.

-I learned the hard way that there’s a difference between wallowing in pain and productive grieving.
-Feeling old pain wasn’t helpful until I learned how to manage it.
+I learned the hard way there’s a difference between wallowing in pain and productive grieving.
+Feeling old pain didn’t help until I learned how to manage it.
 What made the difference was letting those hurts be fully felt—at a pace I could handle.

-Writing like this isn’t the only way to work through past trauma, but it’s a great starting point.
-It's the first technique we’re exploring for a reason.
-Having a complete story about a tough experience from our past creates the most helpful foundation I know of for all other kinds of healing.
-And it’s simple, free, and something we can do almost anywhere.
+Writing like this isn’t the only way to heal from past trauma—but it’s a great place to start.
+It’s the first technique we’re exploring for a reason.
+Having a complete story about a tough experience creates the strongest foundation I know of for all other kinds of healing.
+And it’s simple, free, and can be done almost anywhere.

-With that freedom, staying focused can be challenging.
-The desire to distract ourselves will come up.
-I can’t tell you how often I’ve suddenly needed to clean the house, check the news, or organize my emails, right before I'm supposed to be sitting down to write.
-Don’t freak out if this happens to you too.
+With that freedom, staying focused can be difficult.
+The urge to distract ourselves will come up.
+I can’t count how many times I’ve suddenly needed to clean the house, check the news, or organize my email—right before I was supposed to be sitting down to write.
+If that happens to you, don’t freak out.
 It’s natural.
-It’s just the brain trying to avoid discomfort.
+It’s just our brain trying to avoid discomfort.

-Take a breath and remind yourself—it’s only 25 minutes.
 Even if all we can do is sit quietly for that time, holding the intention to write, we're making progress.
 Every session is a step closer.
-Even if we can't write a word, we're building the habit of showing up.
+Even if no words come, we're building the habit of showing up.
 Over time, these small efforts shift how we carry the past.

 To recap: